Back to Career Hacks

 Genesis AI$105M2025-07

-The pattern is unmistakable: "Seed" just means "first round."
-It says nothing about size, maturity, or product readiness.
+At these sizes, "Seed" is just shorthand for "first round."
+It tells you nothing about size, maturity, or whether there is a product yet.

-As Crunchbase noted about Thinking Machines Lab's $2B seed:
+Crunchbase put Thinking Machines Lab's $2B seed in context:

 "It's not even close.
 The next-largest U.S. seed financings have all been in the $200 million to $450 million range."